Dajun-Lin/Dajun-Lin.github.io/_pages/about.md

 # Welcome!

-I am a research economist at the American Institutes for Research.
+I am an economic researcher at the American Institutes for Research.
 My research interests are in labor and health economics.

-Get in touch!
+Let's get in touch!

 <!---My dissertation work combines economic theory, structural modeling and computation and simulation methods for estimation to quantify how different abilities (e.g., cognitive vs. interpersonal) affect workers' career choices and lifetime income.
 I have also studied health-related topics, such as how air pollution affects infant health, how physicians' practicing intensity affects opioid-related deaths and the long-term labor market effects of increased duration of breastfeeding during infancy.
 -->